30 Day Home Declutter Challenge.

 - Are they damaged or too small?

-A plethora of shoes end up in landfills each year, so before tossing out your worn-out footwear, see if they can be reused in any way.
-Look out for shoe-recycling programs such as Nike’s Reuse a Shoe Program!
+22 billion pairs of shoes end up in landfills each year, so before tossing out your worn-out footwear, see if they can be reused in any way.
+Look out for shoe-recycling programs such as Nike’s Reuse a Shoe Program, or donate them to your local Goodwill store.

 Donate old jewelry that you don’t love anymore.
 Consider repurposing old family heirlooms into pieces you can wear day-to-day!